1921 Nobel Prize in Literature: Prize decision

 Anatole France had long been mentioned in the press as a popular choice for the Nobel prize.
 He had been discussed by the Nobel committee for the 1904 prize, but his candidacy was then dismissed by the committee, partly because of the "offensive eroticism" in his novels which according to committee member Carl David af Wirsén was not in line with Alfred Nobels guideline of an "ideal direction".
 Later Anatole France's left wing political views was also held against him by Wirsén.
-The Nobel committee recommended that the 1921 prize should be awarded to John Galsworthy, but committee member Henrik Schück successfully argued for a prize to France, who subsequently was awarded the 1921 Nobel Prize in literature.